 Child and Dependent Care Credit

-If you need to pay for child care so that you can go to work or if you’re caring for a spouse or parent who is unable to care for themselves, this credit can help you claim 20%–35% of up to $3,000 (or up to $6,000 of expenses for two or more dependents) of those costs.8
+If you need to pay for childcare so that you can go to work or if you’re caring for a spouse or parent who is unable to care for themselves, this credit can help you claim 20–35% of up to $3,000 (or up to $6,000 of expenses for two or more dependents) of those costs.9

 Elderly or Disabled Credit

 Sometimes it pays to be a senior citizen.
 You get all kinds of discounts, free memberships and some pretty neat tax breaks!
-If you’re at least 65 years old or you’re retired with a permanent disability, you could knock $3,750–$7,500 off your tax bill with this nonrefundable tax credit.9
+If you’re at least 65 years old or you’re retired with a permanent disability, you could knock $3,750–7,500 off your tax bill with this nonrefundable tax credit.10

 Get Your Taxes Done Right

-If you need a tax advisor to help you with your taxes, our tax Endorsed Local Providers (ELPs) are here to serve you.
-These tax pros will take the time to get to know you and your tax situation so that you don’t miss out on any tax credits you qualify for.
+But hey, if your situation is a little too complicated to handle on your own, our tax Endorsed Local Providers (ELPs) are here to serve you.
+These tax advisors will take the time to get to know you and your tax situation so that you don’t miss out on any tax credits you qualify for.